The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Name: prglngth, dtype: int64

-Some of these values are probably errors.
+Again, some of these values are probably errors.
 Most doctors recommend induced labor if a pregnancy exceeds 41 weeks, so 50 weeks seems unlikely to be correct.
 But there is no clear line between values that are certainly errors and values that might be correct reports of rare events.

 The best way to handle outliers depends on “domain knowledge” – that is, information about where the data come from and what they mean.
 And it depends on what analysis you are planning to perform.